WICG/canvas-color-space/CanvasColorSpaceProposal.md

 * Should it be possible to specify the colorspace parameter as an array representing a fallback list?
 Example: <code>canvas.getContext('2d', {colospace: ["p3", "linear-rec-2020"]});</code> would mean use p3 if possible; if not fallback to linear-rec-2020.
 Since color spaces are already feature detectable, this would be a convenience feature.

+* Should we support custom color spaces based on ICC profiles?
+Would offer ultimate flexibility.
+Would be hard to make implementations as efficient as built-in color spaces, in particular for compositing in linear space.
+Referencing a remote ICC profile may be problematic because getContext() is synchronous.
+Could solve that by using a Blob rather than a URI for specifying the ICC profile.

 ## Proposal History

 This proposal was originally incubated in the Khronos 3D Web group, with the participation of engineers from Google, Microsoft, Apple, Nvidia, and others.